 - The layout makes it easy to find what you’re looking for

-Square has customers around the globe and they’ve done an excellent job utilizing the multilingual support to address their growing customer base.
+Square has customers around the globe and they’ve done an excellent job utilising the multilingual support to address their growing customer base.

 - Integrating a “sign in” button is a smart way to authenticate users before they can submit a case

-- The ability to view support center by topics or by articles is a great way to organize content
+- The ability to view support center by topics or by articles is a great way to organise content

 The Help Center from Eventbrite gets a gold star for multilingual support feature too.
-That along with the page organization and design make it easy for all levels of users.
+That along with the page organisation and design make it easy for all levels of users.